bramleyjl/mtgv-api/README.md

 Once you have selected the desired version of each card, click the *Download Images* button.
 MtG Script Automater will package the images and original script into a *.zip* and download them.

+#### Edition Names
+Each available version of a card will come labled with the set it is derived from.
+MTG Script Automater returns all possible versions of a card, including special collector's editions and online-only printings.
+The following editions have had their display names shortened for easier display:

+* Duel Decks: &rarr; DD:

+* Duel Decks Anthology &rarr; : DDA:

+* Premium Deck Series: &rarr; PDS:

+* Magic Online &rarr; MTGO

+* Magic Player Rewards &rarr; MPR

+* Friday Night Magic &rarr; FNM

+* Pro Tour &rarr; PT

 ### Indexing, File Names, and Formats
 MtG Script Automater indexes (one-based) cards based on the order in which they appear in the text input.
 The script and images are prepended with the index, like so:
 ```